ytechie/ytechie-blog/src/documents/2008/10/aspnet-mvc-pros-and-cons/index.html.md

 ### Summary

 If I needed to build a new site from scratch, and was able to use IIS7, it would be extremely likely that I would choose ASP.NET MVC.
-It's a joy to work with (possibly because it's &quot;new&quot;), and just makes sense.
+It's a joy to work with (possibly because it's "new"), and just makes sense.
 If I needed to work with an existing site, I would certainly have to consider the pro's and con's I mentioned above.
 ASP.NET MVC gives us an amazing new tool in our huge Microsoft toolbox.